SangResidata/MachineLearning-PredictionAnalysis/Predicting-fare-of-airline-tickets/readme.md

 DATA COLLECTION AND METHODOLOGY

 Octoparse scraping tool was used to extract data from the website.
 Data was collected in two parts: one for economy class tickets and another for business class tickets.
 A total of 300261 distinct flight booking options was extracted from the site.
 Data was collected for 50 days, from February 11th to March 31st, 2022.
 Data source was secondary data and was collected from Ease my trip website.

+DATASET

+Dataset contains information about flight booking options from the website Easemytrip for flight travel between India's top 6 metro cities.
+There are 300261 datapoints and 11 features in the cleaned dataset.